Skip to main content

 Objectives

-The Final Degree Thesis (TFG) is a subject in the last year of undergraduate studies that is essential to obtain a degree in any specialty.
+The Final Degree Project (TFG) is a subject in the last year of undergraduate studies that is essential to obtain a bachelor's degree in any specialty.

-The TFG subject aims for the student to:
+The objective of the TFG subject is for the student to:

 1. Develop an academic paper.

-2. Consolidate scientific and technological knowledge received throughout the study plan.
+2. Consolidate scientific and technological knowledge received throughout the curriculum.

 3. Participate in situations specific to a professional activity.